Universal asynchronous receiver-transmitter: Data framing

-In the most common settings of 8 data bits, no parity and 1 stop bit (i.e. 8N1), the protocol efficiency is 8/10 = 80%.
-For comparison, Ethernet's protocol efficiency when using maximum throughput frames with payload of 1500 bytes is up to 95% and up to 99% with 9000 byte jumbo frames.
-However due to Ethernet's protocol overhead and minimum payload size of 42 bytes, if small messages of one or a few bytes are to be sent, Ethernet's protocol efficiency drops much lower than the UART's 8N1 constant efficiency of 80%.
+In the most common settings of 8 data bits, no parity and 1 stop bit (i.e., 8N1), the protocol efficiency is 8/10 = 80%.
+For comparison, Ethernet's protocol efficiency when using maximum throughput frames with a payload of 1500 bytes is up to 95% and up to 99% with 9000-byte jumbo frames.
+However, due to Ethernet's protocol overhead and minimum payload size of 42 bytes, if small messages of one or a few bytes are to be sent, Ethernet's protocol efficiency drops much lower than the UART's 8N1 constant efficiency of 80%.

 The idle, no data state is high-voltage, or powered.
 This is a historic legacy from telegraphy, in which the line is held high to show that the line and transmitter are not damaged.

 Each character is framed as a logic low start bit, data bits, possibly a parity bit and one or more stop bits.
 In most applications, the least significant data bit (the one on the left in this diagram) is transmitted first, but there are exceptions (such as the IBM 2741 printing terminal).